Date of birth – 3 January 1989 Hillingdon, Middlesex

-The former MCC Young Cricketer had a meteoric rise through the ranks, after making his Nottinghamshire debut almost a decade ago.
+The former MCC Young Cricketer had a meteoric rise through the ranks, after making his Nottinghamshire debut in 2008.

-England calls came, with T20 appearances in 2011 and he has been a regular in the ODI side since 2014.
+England call-ups came, with maiden T20 appearances in 2011 and a first ODI appearance in 2014.

 Hales also played in 11 Tests between a Durban debut against South Africa on Boxing Day 2015 and a home series against Pakistan the following summer, scoring five half-centuries, with a best of 94.

 His aggressive top-order stroke play has made Hales a much sought-after commodity in the world’s short-form competitions.
 The former ICC number one ranked T20 batsman has made regular appearances in Australia’s Big Bash tournament and other franchise events around the world, winning the 2019 Carribean Premier League alongside fellow Outlaw Harry Gurney.

-His 171, made at Trent Bridge against Pakistan in 2016, is also England’s highest individual ODI score.
+His 171, made at Trent Bridge against Pakistan in 2016, was also England’s highest individual ODI score at the time.

-For Nottinghamshire, Hales has scored almost 12,000 runs across the three formats and produced some of the most dynamic hitting ever seen, last season.
+For Nottinghamshire, Hales has scored around 12,000 runs across the three formats and has produced some of the most dynamic hitting ever seen.

-He registered the highest recorded score in a Lord’s final, when his unbeaten 187 helped the Outlaws to their Royal London One-Day Cup triumph.
-In the T20 Blast he blazed a century against Yorkshire and followed it with a 30-ball knock of 95 against Durham.
+He registered the highest recorded score in a Lord’s final, when his unbeaten 187 helped the Outlaws to their Royal London One-Day Cup triumph over Surrey in 2017, shortly before he hit a blistering 101 in a T20 match against Yorkshire.